mtulio/provider-certification-tool/docs/user-installation-review.md

 | Ingress | TCP | 80 | - | 2  | 10 | 10 |
 | Ingress | TCP | 443 | - | 2  | 10 | 10 |

 > Note/Question: Not sure if we need to keep the HTTP (non-SSL on the doc).
-In the past, I talked with KAS team and he had plans to remove that option, but due to the limitation of a few cloud providers it will not.
+In the past, I talked with the KAS team and he had plans to remove that option, but due to the limitation of a few cloud providers, it will not.
 Some providers that still use this: [Alibaba](https://github.com/openshift/installer/blob/master/data/data/alibabacloud/cluster/vpc/slb.tf#L31), [GCP Public](https://github.com/openshift/installer/blob/master/data/data/gcp/cluster/network/lb-public.tf#L20-L21)
 *It's required to health check support HTTP protocol.
 If the Load Balancer used does not support SSL, alternatively and not preferably you can use HTTP - but never TCP:

 | Service | Protocol | Port | Path | Threshold | Interval | Timeout |